Short-barreled rifle: United Kingdom

 United Kingdom regulations include among prohibited, without authority, firearms breechloading rifles with an overall fixed length less than 60 cm or with a barrel length less than 30 cm.
-All such weapons are considered small firearrms and are covered in general prohibition by s5 of the Firearms Act 1968.
+All such weapons are considered small firearrms and are covered in general prohibition by Section 5 of the Firearms Act 1968.

 Australia

 Legally, most Australian legislation prescribes a minimum allowable barrel length which is typically about 330 mm for rifles.